-\paragraph{Multi-task self-supervised protocol.} We implemented two algorithms, sampling for learnability~(\textbf{SFL}~\citep{rutherford2024no}) and maximum entropy gain exploration~(\textbf{MEGA}~\citep{mega_2020}).
-Both algorithms sample autotelic goals from previously visited states, for the agent to learn to reach them.
+We implemented four algorithms, sampling for learnability~(\textbf{SFL}~\citep{rutherford2024no}), maximum entropy gain exploration~(\textbf{MEGA}~\citep{mega_2020}), upside down RL~(\textbf{UDRL})~\citep{schmidhuber2020reinforcementlearningupsidedown} and random network distillation~(\textbf{RND})~\citep{burda2018explorationrandomnetworkdistillation}.
+SFL and MEGA sample autotelic goals from previously visited states, for the agent to learn to reach them.
 SFL is an unsupervised environment design~\citep{ued_dennis} algorithm, which samples goals with the highest learnability~(variance of success).
 MEGA is an unsupervised goal sampling~\citep{florensa2018automaticgoalgenerationreinforcement, openai2021asymmetricselfplayautomaticgoal} algorithm, which samples goals inversely proportional to their visitation density.
-Both algorithms are implemented using proximal policy optimization~(\textbf{PPO})~\citep{schulman2017proximalpolicyoptimizationalgorithms}.
-Both algorithms are trained in environments with one, two and three cubes and the learned policies are tested on the respective tasks from the task-suite~\Cref{app:list-of-tasks} at various points during training.
+Both algorithms are implemented using proximal policy optimization~(PPO)~\citep{schulman2017proximalpolicyoptimizationalgorithms}.UDRL and RND are self-supervised algorithms.
+UDRL learns to reach previously explored goals using hindsight relabelling~\citep{andrychowicz2018hindsightexperiencereplay} and RND explores the environment using an intrinsic reward bonus.
+Both of these algorithms sample data collection goals using MEGA.
+All algorithms are trained in environments with one, two and three cubes and the learned policies are tested on the respective tasks from the task-suite~(\Cref{app:task-suite-table}) at various points during training.
 We report normalized episodic success and returns in~\Cref{fig:results-ssrl}.

-As seen in~\Cref{fig:results-ssrl}, both algorithms achieve trivial performance on tasks with three cubes.
+\paragraph{Results.} As seen in~\Cref{fig:results-ssrl}, both algorithms achieve trivial performance on tasks with three cubes.
 MEGA is able to complete both tasks with one cube, and shows improvement on tasks with two cubes.
 While these results indicate that the tested algorithms are not directly scalable to complex tasks, it primarily underscores the inherent difficulty of the task setup itself.
 We believe that research in developing new algorithms~(or revisiting old ones) is required to solve these tasks.